ellman12/Graphical-Photo-Organizer/README.md

 ## Installation
 Check the [Releases](https://github.com/ellman12/Graphical-Photo-Organizer/releases) and download the latest version. **GPO requires .NET 6**.<br>
-From there it should be able to run wherever you download it to.
+Unzip the file and find the .exe.
+From there it should be able to run wherever you downloaded it to.

 ## Using Graphical Photo Organizer
 GPO was designed to be fast, simple, and easy to use.
 What follows is a guide for your first time use.<br>